-- 20 condition.
-A careful, stepwise optimization procedure was applied to avoid erroneous parameter calibration which may result from compensating effects.
-As such, for example, a wrong choice for heat capacity may cause an exaggerated phase shift of GT with respect to GST which in turn may partly be compensated for by enhanced heat conduction.
-Our approach to deal with this problem was to preselect ranges of plausible and the present of the present o - values for the parameters from literature (Williams and Smith, 1989).
+these ranges, we accepted only small changes that did not require large changes in related parameters to achieve improved performance.
+As such, for example, a wrong choice for heat capacity may cause an exaggerated phase shift of GT with respect to GST which, in turn, may partly be compensated for by enhanced heat conduction.
 Previous sensitivity testing revealed that within the given bounds, modelled GT were most sensitive to changes in heat conductivity and water content, while heat capacity and density are robustly constrained by literature values.
-Therefore, after assignment of plausible starting values to the parameters, calibration was performed by systematically changing k and VWC over the given ranges aiming for improving the agreement between modelled

-- and observed GTs at different depth levels.
-Subsequently, minor adjustments were made to g and ρ to fine-tune the model performance.
+Therefore, after assignment of plausible starting values to the parameters, calibration was performed by systematically changing k and VWC over the given ranges aiming for improving the agreement between modelled and observed GTs at different depth levels.
+Subsequently, minor adjustments were made to $c{\rm eff}$ and $\rho$ to finetune the model performance.
 The agreement between model and observation was quantified at each individual depth in terms of the Nash-Sutcliffe model efficiency coefficient (ME) (Nash and Sutcliffe, 1970).
-For bedrock, values for thermal conductivity and density were measured at Juv-BH4 and at all sites at Jetta - 10 by the Norwegian Geological Survey (NGU), and these observations served as initial guesses for the calibration.
-A time series of measured soil moisture (O. Humlum, 2011, personal communication) in the vicinity of some sites (Juv-BH1, Tro-BH1) served as an estimate for the water content in the near-surface sediments.
-Adopted values for the different materials are shown in Table 2, while depth-averaged values of the ME for each borehole are presented in Table 3.
+For bedrock, values for thermal conductivity and density were measured at Juv-BH4 and at all sites at Jetta by the Norwegian Geological Survey (NGU) and these observations served as initial guesses for the calibration.
+A time series of measured soil moisture (O. Humlum, personal communication, 2011) in the vicinity of some sites (Juv-BH1, Tro-BH1) served as an estimate for the water content in the near-surface sediments.
+Adopted values for the different materials are shown in Table 2, while depthaveraged values of the ME for each borehole are presented in Table 3.

 In total, only slight changes to the starting values had to be applied to achieve satisfactory agreement between modelled and observed GT.
 We defined satisfaction as ME > 0.7 and/or when further changes of parameter values did not yield better model performance.
 Nevertheless, we emphasize that the obtained set of parameter values for each site represent one possible set that yields satisfactory agreement between model and observations.
-However, as symptomatic for calibrating numerical models, different sets may exist and calibrated values may be erroneous.
+However, as symptomatic for calibrating numerical models, different sets may exist (Beven and Freer, 2001) and calibrated values may be erroneous.
 Therefore, transferability of parameter values to other regions is restricted and site-specific calibration is necessary.